-At Spires, we offer free consultations where you can attend and see our dentist who will advise if you need to visit yearly or every six months.
+At Spires, we offer consultations where you can attend and see our dentist who will advise if you need to visit yearly or every six months.
 As well as visiting the dentist for checks ups it is important to visit the hygienist who will thoroughly clean your teeth and remove any hard plaque that builds up where you miss with your cleaning.

 Why are dental checks ups and hygienist appointments so important?

 Prevention is everything in dentistry.
 Dentistry itself is not an alternative to your teeth; it is merely an alternative to having a problem that could have been prevented.

 By ignoring the health of your mouth problems cannot be detected earlier.
 For instance, regular hygienist appointments can ensure your gum health is maintained preventing bone loss around your teeth as well as the smells and tastes that gum infection causes.

 Regular dental checks ups can detect the beginnings of tooth decay which if undetected can result in a lot of pain, root canal treatment or an extensive fillings.
 By visiting the dentist, it means this can be identified earlier and treated with as little work as possible- we don’t need to fill teeth with early decay, instead we can advise you about the problem and employ preventative measures to stop it spreading.